-2. Age Analysis Based on Age Homogenous Samples.
-The exponential age model based on age homogenous samples (SD < 5 years) revealed stability parameters and age effects that were nearly identical to those in the complete dataset (for more details, see Table 3).
-This finding implies that the inclusion of age heterogeneous samples did not significantly distort the results of the age analyses performed in H2.
+Age Analysis Based on Age-Homogeneous Samples

+The exponential age model based on age-homogeneous samples (SD < 5 years) revealed stability parameters and age effects that were nearly identical to those in the complete data set (for more details, see Table 3).
+This finding implies that the inclusion of age-heterogeneous samples did not significantly distort the results of the age analyses performed in Hypothesis 2.